 Are you feeling a low dull ache in the base of your spine?
 Do you need to sit down a lot to feel better?

-In many cases, the pain you have from standing is from excessive anterior pelvic tilt.
-This is because your pelvis is tilting too far forward, causing an exaggerated lumbar curve.
+In many cases, the pain you have from standing is from developing an excessive anterior pelvic tilt.
+This happens when your pelvis is tilting too far forward, causing an exaggerated lumbar curve.
 This causes a severe lumbar disc imbalance, pinching of the disc, risk of bulge, herniation or degeneration.

 It also causes your facet joints in your spine to pinch causing you a great deal of irritation and soreness.
 It’s the discomfort from this pressure that you may be feeling the most.
 For more information read the article Pain when Standing.

 As you continue to stand, your anterior tilt increases and then only hurts more.
 At some point, you simply find it hard to stand at all.

 What you want to do at this point is to stop this pinch by tilting your pelvis in the opposite direction.